fatihozzgul/JupiterToOracleSQL/README.md

 Install the cx_Oracle Python package by running the "!pip install cx_Oracle" command on Jupyter Notebook.
 This package is required to establish a connection to the Oracle database.

-Now you can go to jupytertooraclesql.py .
+Now you can go to jupytertooraclesql.ipynb .